-- C. Notification to School: Any student who has been absent from school shall bring a note from one of his/her parents or guardians stating the cause of the absence.
-A Principal may choose to accept notification in person or by telephone in lieu of a note.
-Failure to properly notify the school or the inability of the school to reach the parent/guardian to establish the reason for the absence within three (3) days shall result in an unexcused absence. - 1.
-The school shall receive notification of the cause of the absence within three (3) days. - 2.
-The school will determine if the absence is to be excused or unexcused. - D. Definition of Habitual Truant: A habitual truant is a child who has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1)(a) and (2) and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education. - E. Truancy Procedures: If a student has had at least five (5) unexcused absences\ or absences for which the reasons are unknown within 30 calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within 90 calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of nonattendance. - \ Three (3) unexcused late to school Check-Ins and or Check-Outs prior will equate to the student receiving one (1) unexcused absence. - 1.
-The Principal shall, unless there is clear evidence that the absences are not a pattern of nonattendance, refer the case to the school's Multi-Tiered System of Supports (MTSS) to determine if early patterns of truancy are developing. - 2.
+D. Definition of Habitual Truant: A habitual truant is a child who has 15 unexcused absences within 90 calendar days with or without the knowledge or justifiable consent of the child's parent or legal guardian, who is subject to compulsory school attendance under Florida Statute 1003.21(1)(a) and (2) and who is not exempt under Florida Statue 1003.21(3) or 1003.24 or any other exemptions specified by law or rules of the State Board of Education.

+- E. Truancy Procedures: If a student has had five (5) or more unexcused absences\ or absences for which the reasons are unknown within 30 calendar days, or ten (10) unexcused absences or absences for which the reasons are unknown within 90 calendar days, the student's primary teacher shall report to the school Principal that the student may be exhibiting a pattern of non-attendance. - \Three (3) unexcused late to school Check-Ins and or Check-Outs prior will equate to the student receiving one (1) unexcused absence. - 1.
+The Principal shall, unless there is clear evidence that the absences are not a pattern of non-attendance, refer the case to the school's Multi-Tiered System of Supports (MTSS) to determine if early patterns of truancy are developing. - 2.
 The parent/guardian shall be invited to meet with the Administration to develop a written Truancy Intervention Plan. - 3.
-The parent/guardian shall be informed of the requirements of compulsive attendance laws, Truancy Pick-Up Program and the Department of Motor Vehicle sanctions. - 4.
+The parent/guardian shall be informed of the requirements of compulsory attendance laws, Truancy Pick-Up Program and the Department of Motor Vehicle sanctions. - 4.
 If an initial meeting does not resolve the problem, the Multi-Tiered System of Supports (MTSS) shall implement interventions that best address the problem.
 The interventions may include, but need not be limited to the following: - referral to the school Social Work Department - frequent communication between the teacher and the family - changes in the learning environment - mentoring - student counseling - tutoring, including peer tutoring - placement into different classes - evaluation for alternative education programs - attendance contracts - referral to other agencies for family services - other interventions, including, but not limited to, a truancy petition pursuant to s.984.151, F.S.

-The Multi-Tiered System of Supports (MTSS) shall be diligent in facilitating intervention services and shall report the child to the Superintendent only when all reasonable efforts to resolve the nonattendance behavior are exhausted.
+The Multi-Tiered System of Supports (MTSS) shall be diligent in facilitating intervention services and shall report the child to the Superintendent only when all reasonable efforts to resolve the non-attendance behavior are exhausted.

 - a.
 If the parent or guardian in charge of the student refuses to participate in the remedial strategies because he or she believes that those strategies are unnecessary or inappropriate, the parent or guardian in charge of the student may appeal to the School Board. - b.
-If the Board's final determination is that the strategies of the Multi-Tiered System of Supports (MTSS) are appropriate, and the parent or guardian in charge of the student still refuses to participate or cooperate, the Superintendent may seek criminal prosecution for noncompliance with compulsory school attendance. - c.
-If nonattendance continues after the implementation of intervention strategies, the Principal may request that the Superintendent (or his designee) file a truancy court petition.
+If the Board's final determination is that the strategies of the Multi-Tiered System of Supports (MTSS) are appropriate, and the parent or guardian in charge of the student still refuses to participate or cooperate, the Superintendent may seek criminal prosecution for non-compliance with compulsory school attendance. - c.
+If non-attendance continues after the implementation of intervention strategies, the Principal may request that the Superintendent (or his designee) file a truancy court petition.
 If a truancy court petition is filed, the parents/guardian of the student will receive a summons to appear in circuit court pursuant to F.S.
 984.151, and the parents/guardian may be subject to continued court jurisdiction, fines, probation or jail.